All Episodes

 He's a big guy.

-He's uh 250 pounds.
+He's 250 pounds.

 That's huge for a quarterback.

-It's it's huge for a running back.
+It's huge for a running back.

-It's huge for a fullback, somebody gonna carry the ball.
+It's huge for a fullback.

 He's tough to bring down.

-Last night, Cam Newton was hit in the head by mean players on the Broncos four or five times, helmet to helmet strikes, which in the NFL are no longer allowed.
+Last night, Cam Newton was hit in the head by mean players on the Broncos four or five times, helmet-to-helmet strikes, which in the NFL are no longer allowed.

-Football is not a contact sport, basketball is a contact sport.
+Football is not a contact sport.

-Football is a collision sport.
+Football is a collision sport, violent collision sport.

 The average human being would be on injured reserve for your career after one play.